ukkeyHG/rvn-kawpow-pool/README.md

     ./ravend
     ./raven-cli getnewaddress

-Example output: RKopFydExeQXSZZiSTtg66sRAWvMzFReUj - it is the address of your pool, you need to remember it and specify it in the configuration files.
+Example output: RKopFydExeQXSZZiSTtg66sRAWvMzFReUj - it is the address of your pool, you need to remember it and specify it in the configuration file pool_configs/ravencoin.json.

     ./raven-cli getaddressesbyaccount ""